puppetlabs/puppet-docs/source/pe/3.0/install_basic.markdown

 In most deployments, this role should be installed on **one node;** installing multiple puppet masters requires additional configuration.
 The puppet master must be a robust, dedicated server; see the [system requirements](./install_system_requirements.html) for more detail.
 The puppet master server can:

 * Compile and serve configuration catalogs to puppet agent nodes.
-* Route MCollective messages through its ActiveMQ server.
+* Route orchestration messages through its ActiveMQ server.
-* Issue valid MCollective commands (from an administrator logged in as the `peadmin` user).
+* Issue valid orchestration commands (from an administrator logged in as the `peadmin` user).

 **Note: By default, the puppet master will check for the availability of updates whenever the `pe-httpd` service restarts.** In order to retrieve the correct update information, the master will pass some basic, anonymous information to Puppet Labs' servers.
 This behavior can be disabled if need be.
 The details on what is collected and how to disable upgrade checking can be found in the [answer file reference](http://docs.puppetlabs.com/pe/latest/install_answer_file_reference.html#puppet-master-answers).
 If an update is available, a message will let you know.